Mohan-I/React-Website-Template/README.md

 npm install chart.js react-icons
 A "My Stats" component with a pie chart and icons in React.js, you can use a library like Chart.js for the pie chart and include icons from a library like React Icons.

-npm run dev
-To run the project on localhost

 npm install react-circular-progressbar
  A circular progressbar component, built with SVG and extensively customizable : In order to use MyContribution.jsx Component (install only if required)